The Importance Of Peer Feedback At Workplace

 Different Sources Of Feedback

 When you receive feedback from your manager, it is based only on their perspective.
-A manager’s feedback usually depends on whether or not an employee reaches their set goal for a period of time.
+A manager’s feedback usually depends on whether or not an employee reaches their set goal for some time.
 Peer feedback gives you feedback from various sources on various aspects of your work.
 Moreover, team members know how their peers work better than the managers do.
 Their solid feedback helps you realize the areas of your performance that specifically require improvement.

 Reduces Bias